Massimo Bontempelli: Life

 During the 1920s and early 1930s, Bontempelli had ties to fascism.
 In 1924 he joined the P.N.F., together with Luigi Pirandello.
 He served as a secretary of the fascist writers' union from 1928 and spent time abroad lecturing on Italian culture.
 A convinced supporter of fascism, which he saw as the most suitable political means to support the birth of a modern society in Italy, Bontempelli was made a member of the Royal Academy of Italy on 23 October 1930.
 Back in Milan in 1931, he published My life, death and miracles.
 The following year he moved to Frascati and in 1933 he and Pier Maria Bardi founded the art magazine Quadrante.

 He began to distance himself from fascism in the 1930s.
 On 23 August 1936, he published the critical article The usual cues in the Gazzetta del Popolo of Turin; on 29 June he published the article The frogs ask many kings, which attacked the proposal to establish a national register of art critics.
 On 27 November 1938, at the commemoration speech for Gabriele d'Annunzio, he criticized the "military obedience" which had become a national custom.

 In 1938, he refused to accept a university post formerly held by Attilio Momigliano, a Jewish professor removed from the chair of Italian literature at the University of Florence, and was kicked out of the Fascist party, drifting towards Communism.
 Prohibited by the authorities from writing for a year, he and Masino left Rome and resided in Venice, in a sort of "golden exile", at the villa of Baron Franchini.
 Through all this Bontempelli remained a member of the Royal Academy until 25 July 1943.
 During World War II Bontempelli was a contributor to the magazine Italien based in Heidelberg, Germany.

 After the fall of Mussolini he returned to Rome, but the death sentence issued by the Republic of Salò, the new regime led by Alessandro Pavolini, forced him and Masino to hide in a friend's house.
 Upon the liberation of Rome, he founded the weekly Città with Masino, Alberto Moravia, Savinio and Guido Piovene.
 In 1945 he returned to Milan where he created, together with Ugo Betti, Sem Benelli, Diego Fabbri and other playwrights, the National Drama Writers Union, with the aim of safeguarding the work of playwrights and other theatrical authors.

 In 1948, Bontempelli won a Senate race on the Popular Democratic Front ticket but the results were voided in 1950 when his role editing an anthology of Italian literature for school children, which triggered the provisions barring anyone who had authored school texts from holding public office for five years after adoption of the new Constitution was discovered.
-In 1953, Bontempelli's "L'amante Fedele" won the Strega Prize, Italy's most prestigious literary award.
+In 1953, Bontempelli's short story collection The Faithful Lover received the Strega Prize, Italy's most prestigious literary award.